 Country information for UK (Wales) - Assessment within inclusive education systems

 The Special Educational Needs Code of Practice for Wales (2002) provides practical advice to local authorities (LAs), maintained schools, early years settings and others on carrying out their statutory duties to identify, assess and make provision for children’s special educational needs (SEN).
-Schools in the primary and secondary sectors adopt a graduated response to support pupils with SEN.
+Primary and secondary schools adopt a graduated response to support pupils with SEN.

-When a class teacher or the Special Educational Needs Co-ordinator (SENCO) identifies a child with SEN, the class teacher should provide interventions that are additional to or different from those provided as part of the school’s usual differentiated curriculum offer and strategies.
+When a class teacher or the Special Education Co-ordinator (SENCO) identifies a child with SEN, the class teacher should provide interventions that are additional to or different from those provided as part of the school’s usual differentiated curriculum offer and strategies.
 This process is called School Action.

-Strategies employed to enable the child to progress should be recorded within an individual education plan.
+Strategies employed to enable the child to progress are recorded within an individual education plan.
 This should include information about the short-term targets set for or by the child, teaching strategies, provision, review dates and success/exit criteria.

 If support or services from outside the school are needed, the child moves to School Action Plus.
 In pre-primary settings, these approaches are known as Early Years Action and Early Years Action Plus.